Harry Taylor (1861-1928) was Springfield’s first African-American firefighter, but became better known as a Springfield police officer and detective.

-Newspaper articles leave no doubt that Taylor was sincere in his political stance, but it also served him well in patronage circles.
-After his four years as a fireman, he was named a deputy by Sheriff Charles Woods, then appointed to the railway mail service by Democratic U.S. Rep. Ben F. Caldwell.
+Newspaper articles leave no doubt that Taylor was sincere in his Democratic political allegiance, but it also served him well in patronage circles.
+After his four years as a firefighter, he was named a deputy by Sheriff Charles Woods, then appointed to the railway mail service by Democratic U.S. Rep. Ben F. Caldwell.
 He resigned that job to support Harry Devereux’s successful 1903 campaign for mayor.

-Devereux named Taylor as the city’s first black detective, beginning a Springfield police career Taylor would follow – with several interruptions as political fortunes changed – nearly until his death in 1928.
+Devereux named Taylor a police detective, which began a Springfield police career Taylor would follow – with several interruptions as political fortunes changed – nearly until his death in 1928.

-From time to time during the period, African-American officers were not allowed to wear police uniforms; that may have been why Taylor was designated a detective, since they worked in plainclothes.
-Black officers also were mainly assigned to predominantly African-American areas of town and, with some exceptions, investigated crimes committed by blacks.
-(African-Americans had served on the Springfield Police Department for at least two decades by the time Taylor was appointed, apparently in both uniformed and non-uniformed roles; Andrew J. Reed, appointed in 1879, may have been Springfield’s first black police officer.)
+From time to time during the period, African-American officers were not allowed to wear police uniforms; that may have been why Taylor was designated a detective, since detectives worked in plainclothes.
+Black officers also were mainly assigned to predominantly African-American areas of town and, with some exceptions, investigated crimes committed by Blacks.
+(African-Americans had served on the Springfield Police Department for at least two decades by the time Taylor was appointed, apparently in both uniformed and non-uniformed roles; Andrew J. Reed, appointed in 1879, may have been Springfield’s first Black police officer.)